 Literacy teacher leaders: Math, ELA, Social Science, and Science liaison, Core text and materials, Common planning established for all departments, Faculty meetings, Established horizontal and vertical team meetings, Academic leaders present in the building.
-Media Center with computers and eight laptop carts available for assessment and computer based instruction, File share containing unit planners, Of the two faculty meeting per month, one will include teacher led best practice sharing, Promethean or Smart board in every classroom, All classrooms contain either two or four computer stations.
+Media Center with computers and thirteen laptop carts available for assessment and computer based instruction, File share containing unit planners, Of the two faculty meeting per month, one will include year long technology based professional development on a self selected technology based program.
+There are Promethean or Smart boards in every classroom and access to computer carts for ongoing progress monitoring and technology based programs.

-Plan to Monitor Progress Toward G1. 🔳
+Plan to Monitor Progress Toward G1.
+8

-All students at Frank C. Martin K-8 will complete the i-Ready assessments three times per year and any required district interim assessments.
+All students at Frank C. Martin K-8 will complete the i-Ready diagnostic assessments and district created mid-year assessments or topic assessments to measure student academic growth.